henry2004y/VisAnaJulia/docs/src/index.md

 SWMF data reading, converting, visualizing and analyzing using Julia.

-This package is the inherited from its predecessor in IDL (developed by G.Toth) and Matlab (developed by H.Zhou).
+This package is inherited from its predecessor in IDL (developed by G.Tóth) and Matlab (developed by H.Zhou).
+Currently instead of a real "package", this is more like a collection of scripts.
+The data loader is split into an stand-alone package [SWMF](https://github.com/henry2004y/SWMF).
-It can be combined with the VTK format converter [writeVTK](https://github.com/jipolanco/WriteVTK.jl) to generate files for Paraview and Tecplot.
-By default the file size will be reduced with compression level 6, but the actual compression ratio depends on the original data.

 This package provides the following functionalities:
   * simulation data reader